Developers Want Public Cloud [Easy Button]…Due To [SLOW] Private Cloud Server Deployments.

 The Customer Problem

 The problem with our process is we virtualized the hardware but we left all the legacy roadblocks in place.
-So instead of making the server request process faster we really haven’t cut much of the provision time except for the racking, cabling and powering of hardware.
+So instead of making the server request process faster we really haven’t cut much of the provision time except for the racking, cabling, and powering of hardware.
 Sure the end result is you have built an awesome private cloud but nobody wants to use it because they don’t want to wait weeks while teams throw tickets back and forth over the fence to get tasks done.
-This alone has led to many software development teams to give up on their internal IT departments and go straight to the cloud via AWS, Azure or Rackspace.
-There with a few clicks – within minutes – they are coding.
-Now granted there isn’t any governance around this and yes, in the long-term it will need to be reigned in, but for now it’s solving the problem of waiting on IT.
+This alone has led to many software development teams giving up on their internal IT departments and going straight to the cloud via AWS, Azure, or Rackspace.
+With a few clicks – within minutes – they are coding.
+Now granted there isn’t any governance around this and yes, in the long-term it will need to be reigned in, but for now, it’s solving the problem of waiting on IT.

 The Root Cause of the Problem